aadev151/helper-chatbot/README.md

 # Helper Chatbot

-This project was created as a Kata assessment for the interview process at Direct Supply.

 This is a web-based chatbot, written using JavaScript, Python, HTML, and CSS.
 It is capable of:
 1. Talking to users.
 The "brains" behind the bot is Gemini.
 2. Displaying weather for user's current location